• DONATION

 Memorial Service

-MEMORIAL SERVICES (Mnemosyna)
+MEMORIAL SERVICES (Mnimosyna)

 In the Orthodox tradition there is a set time for the commemoration of the departed.

-Our Church reminds us constantly that the memory of those who have departed from this life is eternal, and this is why we chant so often “Aionia i mnemi”, but at the same time we observe the 9 days or the 40 days commemoration periods for the spiritual significance that this set period represents for us.
+Our Church reminds us constantly that the memory of those who have departed from this life is eternal, and this is why we chant so often “Aionia i mnimi”, but at the same time we observe the 9 days or the 40 days commemoration periods for the spiritual significance that this set period represents for us.

 The 9th day represents the 8th day of our Lord’s resurrection plus one additional day for the new life of the newly departed.